-After deliberation by the Risk and Crisis Management Committee and the Management Committee, the Kao Group has selected the following 14 particularly significant risks as the main risks that have a negative impact on its sustained profitable growth and contribution to the sustainability of the world through its business activities.
-Among these main risks, the Kao Group designates risks that would have a major impact on management and require an enhanced response as "corporate risks," and once a year, based on internal and external risk surveys and interviews with management, the
+After deliberation by the Risk and Crisis Management Committee and the Management Board, the Kao Group has selected the following 14 particularly significant risks as the main risks that could have a negative impact on its sustained profitable development and contribution to the sustainability of the world.
+Among these main risks, the Kao Group designates risks that would have a major impact on management and require an enhanced response as "corporate risks," and once a year, based on internal and external risk surveys and interviews with management, the Management Board selects risk themes and the individuals (executive officers) in charge of handling each theme, while the Risk and Crisis Management Committee manages progress.

-Management Committee selects risk themes and the individuals (executive officers) in charge of handling each theme, while the Risk and Crisis Management Committee manages progress. ( Main corporate risk themes and countermeasures are presented in "Main Initiatives.")
+The Risk and Crisis Management Committee also reports on its activities to the Management Board and the Board of Directors on a regular (annual) and timely basis.
+(Note: Main corporate risk themes and countermeasures are presented in "Main Initiatives.")

-These are the main risks that might materialize within five years as recognized as of the fiscal year ended December 31, 2020.
+These are the main risks that might materialize within five years as recognized as of the fiscal year ended December 31, 2021.
 In addition, there are risks other than the listed risks that may affect investors' decisions.